Preconditions for a divorce being granted by a court in England and Wales

-- The amount of child maintenance due is expected to be decided by voluntary agreement between the parents by default, but in the absence of such agreement, the Child Maintenance Service exists to calculate and enforce payments.
+- The amount of child maintenance due is expected to be decided by voluntary agreement between the parents, but in the absence of such agreement, the Child Maintenance Service (CMS) functions are to calculate and enforce payments.

 - Step-parents who divorce natural parents may be required to pay child maintenance if they have acquired parental responsibility for a child (CMS) or the court can order child maintenance in specific circumstances

-- Provisions for maintenance payments to the other partner are not compulsory if both partners have agreed to opt out of them.
+- Provisions for maintenance payments to the other partner are not compulsory if both partners have agreed not to make a claim .
 Where they are applied for, they take into consideration factors including:

-- The assets and earning capability of each partner
+- The income and earning capability/capacity of each partner

 - Special financial needs such as those arising from disabilities